rayjGithub/bootstrap/site/content/docs/5.0/components/navbar.md

 ### Offcanvas

 Transform your expanding and collapsing navbar into an offcanvas drawer with the offcanvas plugin.
-We extend both the offcanvas default styles and our `.navbar-expand-*` classes to create a dynamic and flexible navigation sidebar.
+We extend both the offcanvas default styles and use our `.navbar-expand-*` classes to create a dynamic and flexible navigation sidebar.

-For example, to create an offcanvas navbar that expands into a normal navbar at the `xl` breakpoint, use `.navbar-expand-xl` an offcanvas.
+For example, to create an offcanvas navbar that expands into a normal navbar at the `xl` breakpoint, use `.navbar-expand-xl` and an offcanvas component around your navbar content.

 {{< example >}}
 <nav class="navbar navbar-light navbar-expand-xl bg-light fixed-top">